bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

 #### Step 2.2 : Create a class inside iosMain to use Koin inside iOS app
 ##### Folder structure generation
-- Open the terminal inside android studio (skip this if you already have the terminal opened)
-- Drag 'shared/src/iosMain/kotlin/com/trenser/newsapp/data' folder to the terminal (skip this if you are already at this path)
+- Right click '[project root]/shared/src/iosMain/kotlin/com/trenser/newsapp/data' folder and open in terminal (skip this if you are already at this path)
 - Execute the below code to create a new file named 'ViewModelHelper.kt'

 For Mac machines :